 Apple has brand authority within the consumer electronics industry.
 Adobe has brand authority within the computer software industry—so much so that people often use the name of one of their products (Photoshop) as a verb.
 Sometimes multiple businesses within the same industry have brand authority, like the telecommunications industry.
 Verizon, AT&T, Sprint, and T-Mobile all have brand authority, but they’re separate companies.
 (OK, Sprint and T-Mobile have since joined forces.)
 That’s not to say you’re powerless over brand authority, though.
 It’s not all based on public perception.
 Quite the contrary.
 Apple earned its reputation as an expert provider of computers and smartphones by their actions.
 They developed their products and reputation with consistent effort.
 Adobe and many others have done the same.

-4. Brand Consistency Builds Integrity
+4. Why Brand Consistency Matters: It Builds Integrity

 Entrepreneur Gary Vaynerchuk says building your brand integrity is a piece of cake.
 You build it through your actions.
 “Have integrity, thus you build it,” he explained.
 Naturally, there are some action steps involved.
 But it boils down to your day-to-day behavior.
 Over time—if you’re consistent with that behavior—you’ll build integrity.
 Here are a few guidelines to help you build up the integrity of your brand.